 The Fund is actively managed and invests primarily in fixed and floating global corporate bonds of any rating, including below investment grade.
-The Fund aims to promote certain sustainability-related characteristics and also contribute to the chiectives of the Paris Climate Agreement through a sustainable and low-carbon objectives of the Paris Climate Agreement through a sustainable and low-carbon portfolio, measured by using the WAGGI of the portfolio.
+The Fund aims to promote certain sustainability-related characteristics and also contribute to the objectives of the Paris Climate Agreement through a sustainable and low-carbon portfolio, measured by using the WAGGI of the portfolio.
 The Fund uses positive screening through qualitative evaluation of contribution towards sustainability dimension, norms-based evaluation, and business activity-based exclusion to support the attainment of the promoted environmental and/or social characteristics and these are implemented on a continuous basis through ongoing compliance with, and monitoring of, the binding commitments outlined in the next section.